 The resulting equivalent stress (Huber-Mises-Hencky – HMH, von Mises) and plastic strain are calculated on plates.
 The elasto-plastic material model is used for steel plates.
 A check of an equivalent plastic strain is performed.
 The limiting value of 5 % is suggested in Eurocode (EN 1993-1-5, app.
 C, par.
 C8, note 1), this value can be modified by the user in Code setup.

-Plate element is divided into 5 layers and elastic/plastic behavior is investigated in each layer separately.
-Output summary lists the most critical check from all 5 layers.
+The plate element is divided into five layers, and elastic/plastic behavior is investigated in each layer separately.
+Output summary lists the most critical check from all five layers.

-CBFEM method can provide stress rather higher than the yield strength.
-The reason is the slight inclination of the plastic branch of the stress-strain diagram which is used in the analysis to improve the stability of interaction calculation.
+CBFEM method can provide stress rather higher than yield strength.
+The reason is the slight inclination of the plastic branch of the stress-strain diagram, which is used in the analysis to improve the stability of interaction calculation.
 This is not a problem for practical design.
-At higher loads, the equivalent plastic strain is rising and the joint fails while exceeding the plastic strain limit.
+At higher loads, the equivalent plastic strain rises, and the joint fails while exceeding the plastic strain limit.